Complete Inference of Causal Relations between Dynamical Systems: Methods

-In some cases the embedded manifolds may have to undergo further transformations.
-For example continuous dynamics (like a Lorenz system) evolve rather slowly and in a thread-like manner - if one does not choose a sufficiently large neighbourhood when estimating the local dimension at a point the manifold may seem one-dimensional, because the nearest points will all lie on the same thread.
+In some cases, the embedded manifolds may have to undergo further transformations.
+For example, continuous dynamics (like a Lorenz system) evolve rather slowly and in a thread-like manner.
+If one does not choose a sufficiently large neighborhood when estimating the local dimension at a point, the manifold may seem one-dimensional because the nearest points will all lie on the same thread.
 This effect is similar to sampling a slow process with too high frequency.
 This may be handled by down-sampling the manifold, which means re-sampling it with a lower frequency.

-The (post-processed) manifolds are used to estimate local dimensions, for which we use an estimator proposed by Farahmand, Szepesvári and Audibert \cite{Szepesvari2007}.
-Their estimator has one parameter, $k$, the size of the neighbourhood around a point in which the dimension will be estimated.
-Depending on the system this estimator may be sensitive to this parameter, therefore we try several values and aggregate the results (as described in the previous section).
+The (post-processed) manifolds are used to estimate local dimensions, for which we employ an estimator proposed by Farahmand, Szepesvári, and Audibert \cite{Szepesvari2007}.
+Their estimator has one parameter, $k$, representing the size of the neighborhood around a point in which the dimension will be estimated.
+Depending on the system, this estimator may be sensitive to this parameter; therefore, we try several values and aggregate the results, as described in the previous section.

-As stated before, dimension estimation is rather hard and local estimates may be quite far from the actual dimension.
-To handle this one should remove the outliers from the estimates.
-We advise to trim the dimension estimates, simply by dropping those that belong to the upper or lower $\alpha$-percent tail.
+As stated before, dimension estimation is challenging, and local estimates may deviate significantly from the actual dimension.
+To handle this, one should remove outliers from the estimates.
+We recommend trimming the dimension estimates by dropping those that belong to the upper or lower $\alpha$-percent tail.

-At this point all the data is available for estimating model probabilities, as described in the previous section.
-We repeat this process for a range of $k$-s, then assuming a uniform prior over them we get the final model probabilities by practically averaging the probability of each model for each $k$ out.
+At this point, all the data is available for estimating model probabilities, as described in the previous section.
+We repeat this process for a range of $k$ values, and assuming a uniform prior over them, we obtain the final model probabilities by practically averaging the probability of each model for each $k$.